 Students whose first language is not English may encounter special challenges as they strive to function efficiently in the unfamiliar culture of an American university setting.
-The Office of the University Curriculum/GEC offers the following ESL resources to students from all schools and departments of SMU.
+Dedman College offers the following ESL resources to students from all schools and departments of SMU.
 Students may apply on the ESL website.
-Students enrolling in 2000-level Intensive English Program courses should download an application package via the IEP link on the website.
 More information about the ESL Program is available on the website or from the director, John E. Wheeler (jwheeler@smu.edu).